 MosaLingua’s Forgetting Curve

-Above is a graphical representation of the “Forgetting Curve.”
-Take a look at the blue line: it shows just how rapidly information is forgotten after you first learn it.
+Above is a graphical representation of the “Forgetting Curve.
+It shows just how rapidly information is forgotten after you first learn it.
 In as little as 8 hours, much of what you’ve learned is already slipping away.
 By Day 1, most people will only be able to recall about 60% of what was learned.
 By Day 8, retention is down to just 20%.
 Yikes!

 Memory Strength